 •Represents employers in employment-related litigation in federal and state courts in Virginia

-•Successfully defended companies in over200 EEOC charges alleging various forms of harassment, discrimination and/or retaliation
+•Successfully defended companies in over 225 EEOC charges alleging various forms of harassment, discrimination and/or retaliation

 •Attained early dismissal or resolution of several OSHA whistleblower complaints including MAP-21, AIR-21, STAA and the FSMA